 GLORIA: She was sorry for making a mess of everything between us.

 226 MS Davey.
 (31:55)

 There's a peculiar cut here where Gloria vanishes from the screen.
 At first I counted it as a legitimate if odd cut to another shot.
 Then I considered it could have been done when the film was prepared for rerelease, some damaged frames removed.
-I've not counted these as two shots but one.
-I should have gone with my first impulse because it does seem to be real cut, though we've the odd effect of Gloria vanishing right off the screen in the middle of the shot rather than continuing her walk off screen right.
+I've not counted these as two shots but one, though we've the odd effect of Gloria vanishing right off the screen in the middle of the shot rather than continuing her walk off screen right.
 My rationale will be explained in the final section in relationship to shots 490 through 494.
 I think there's also a relationship to shot 451.

 GLORIA: A few days later I was in the city attending to some legal things and I happened to pass the dance hall.
 The sign read Pleasure Land, dancing partners wanted.

 227 MCU Gloria standing before the window.
 (32:06)

 GLORIA: I don't know what possessed me.
 I went up.
 I actually took the job.
 I don't understand any part of it.
 Every night, I worked at that depraved place.

 GLORIA: A human zoo.
 I kept thinking, at least Iris never had...to dance like this.

 229 MCU Gloria standing before the window.
 (32:06)